Your cart is empty

 When I was tipped off on an employee of the legendary Hamilton Russell Vineyards making her own wine on the side, I had to find out more.

-There's no better winemaker to show you premium Chile, than my good friend Connie Schwaderer.
-She’s one of the very best over there - she was crowned Winemaker of the Year in Chile six years ago.
+One of the very best in Chile - she was crowned Winemaker of the Year there six years ago.

 Born in Champagne and educated in Bordeaux, Damien learnt his craft from the godfather of French Sauvignon, the late Denis Dubourdieu.